ABridoux/scout/README.md

 I have been working with many Mac admins recently, and many had to deal with Json, Plist and Xml data.
 While some were using a format-specific library like [jq](https://stedolan.github.io/jq/) to parse Json, others were using **awk**.
 Each approach is valid, though it comes with some tradeoffs.

 #### Using a format-specific library
 You can use a library for each format.
 But I am not aware today of a library that unifies all of them.
-So, what you learnt with [jq](https://stedolan.github.io/jq/) cannot be reused to parse Plist data.
+So, what you learned with [jq](https://stedolan.github.io/jq/) cannot be reused to parse Plist data.
 You would have to learn to use **PlistBuddy** or the **defaults** command.
 With Scout, you can parse the same way Json, Plist and Xml data.

 #### Using a generic text-processing tool
 Don't get me wrong, **awk** is a wonderful tool.
 It can do so many things.
 But it is not that easy to learn.
 And you have to find a way to parse each different format. **Scout** is [really easy to use](https://github.com/ABridoux/scout/wiki/%5B20%5D-Usage-examples:-command-line).